Founder's Batch Closing March 2nd. Retail MSRP ($1,199) Takes Effect After.

 Susan Tomes

-Studies note that internationally acclaimed women pianists tend to have larger hands, aligning with a repertoire that expects wide reaches.
+Studies note that internationally acclaimed women pianists tend to have larger hands, which aligns with a repertoire that often expects very wide reaches.

 Read article